 For all the separate and distinct challenges that face game developers, learning to create music designed for a visual medium is still a key part of the creative process.
 We’ll introduce you to some of the indispensable skills of working with music to picture.
 We’ll also be discussing some of the key challenges of editing music to picture.

 The most challenging and most exciting area of game music is the dynamic systems we create our music to function in.
-We’ll be teaching you in how to both technically achieve these systems through middleware and testing your music in game through Unity.
-So you can learn to create music with dynamic layering the reacts to gameplay.
+We’ll be teaching you how to both technically achieve these systems through middleware and test your music in game through Unity, so you can learn to create music with dynamic layering that reacts to gameplay.

 Learning from industry experts with countless orchestral sessions under their belt, you will be diving into the world of high quality AAA style production.
 Learning the ins and outs of an orchestral session, from hiring an orchestrator, where the main recording stages are, to hybrid production with top trailer composers like Konstantine Pope.

 Module 8 - Elective